-More and more, the documentary evidence you need is likely to be in digital form (e.g. letters, purchase orders, emails) stored on computers, CDs or flash drives, and evidence can also be available on mobile devices.
+More and more, the documentary evidence you need is likely to be in digital form (e.g. letters, purchase orders, emails) stored on in house servers, computers, CDs or flash drives, and evidence can also be available on mobile digital devices.
 Although the basic rules for gathering evidence apply, you need to take extra care with digital evidence to ensure that:

-- you have the appropriate authority to search and, if necessary, seize any electronic equipment that might contain evidence - you do not inadvertently alter the evidence (e.g. through keystrokes or mouse clicks) - you maintain an audit trail of all actions you take in connection with the equipment (e.g. the condition in which you found the equipment, disconnecting the equipment).
+- you have the appropriate authority to search and, if necessary, seize any electronic equipment that might contain evidence - you liaise with your IT service provider (unless they are a subject officer) to seek advice as to where documentary evidence may be found, i.e., archived emails, back-up devices, etc. - you do not inadvertently alter the evidence (e.g. through keystrokes or mouse clicks) - you maintain an audit trail of all actions you take in connection with the equipment (e.g. the condition in which you found the equipment, disconnecting the equipment).

 You should obtain forensic computing advice before you take any action in relation to digital evidence, and anyone accessing original data held on a computer or storage media should be competent to do so, and to give evidence explaining the relevance and implications of their actions.
 If this expertise is not available within your UPA, then you may need to seek external advice.
+If a matter is being monitored by the CCC then you should seek the designated CCC case officer's advice.